catseye/Chrysoberyl/README.markdown

 by itself, has none of those things (at least not in a structured way -- it might simply be a page on a wiki somewhere.)

+The releases of a distribution should be sorted from earliest to latest.
+(If it has a `latest: true` or `false`, it ain't been converted to this yet.)

 Any tool which understands a language may be considered an implementation: an interpreter, a compiler, a parser, a static analyzer, a pretty-printer, etc., are all implementations.